Dwight-Modiwirijo/Ascendant/Zer0proof/Paper.md

 2. Verum per quodlibet — Principle of Vacuous Truth.
 In the absence of context, even truth becomes trivially implied, and thus indistinct from everything else.
 Example: “If rain is wet, then 1 + 1 = 2” is true (because the conclusion is always true).

-### 5.6 Paradox types and the perfection of $\Omega$
+### 5.6 Paradox types and the perfection of Ω

-This section presents a table of paradox types and demonstrates, through deductive reasoning, how each type supports or strengthens the perfection of $\Omega$—the minimal necessary entity that bundles all positive properties (Pos(P)) under Axiom A2 (Perfect Positivity: Pos(P) ≡ ¬∃Q (Q → ¬P), ensuring no internal negation or contradiction).
+This section presents a table of paradox types and demonstrates, through deductive reasoning, how each type supports or strengthens the perfection of Ω—the minimal necessary entity that bundles all positive properties (Pos(P)) under Axiom A2 (Perfect Positivity: Pos(P) ≡ ¬∃Q (Q → ¬P), ensuring no internal negation or contradiction).
 The argument is structured for later verification in Lean (e.g., as theorems in S5 modal logic, building on Appendix A).
-We define $\Omega$ formally as □∃x ($\Omega$(x) ∧ ∀P (Pos(P) → x instantiates P)), where paradoxes act as indicators of systemic incompleteness per Section 5.1 (Gödel extrapolation).
-For each type in the table, we show: (1) the paradox reveals a limit requiring meta-reasoning (A5: Meta-Logical Closure); (2) this strengthens semantics; (3) it converges on $\Omega$ as a perfect ground (per A1: Hyper-Modal Principle of Sufficient Reason and A3: Anti-Regress), avoiding semantic collapse (Section 5.5).
-Collectively, this proves the theorem: ∀T ∀P (ParadoxType(T) ∧ Paradox(P, T) → Strengthens(Perfection($\Omega$))).
+We define Ω formally as □∃x (Ω(x) ∧ ∀P (Pos(P) → x instantiates P)), where paradoxes act as indicators of systemic incompleteness per Section 5.1 (Gödel extrapolation).
+For each type in the table, we show: (1) the paradox reveals a limit requiring meta-reasoning (A5: Meta-Logical Closure); (2) this strengthens semantics; (3) it converges on Ω as a perfect ground (per A1: Hyper-Modal Principle of Sufficient Reason and A3: Anti-Regress), avoiding semantic collapse (Section 5.5).
+Collectively, this proves the theorem: ∀T ∀P (ParadoxType(T) ∧ Paradox(P, T) → Strengthens(Perfection(Ω))).
 | **Paradox Type** | **Paradoxes** |
 |------------------|---------------|
 | **Veridical**<br/>(A paradox that seems absurd but is ultimately true, revealing counterintuitive truths) | *Hilbert's Grand Hotel* (an infinite hotel can accommodate more guests, illustrating properties of infinity);<br/>*First Cause Paradox* (if everything has a cause, what caused the first?);<br/>*Quantum Zeno Effect* (constant observation prevents decay, a verified quantum phenomenon); <br/>*Münchhausen-Trilemma* (proofs end in regress, circle, or dogma). |